 University-owned vehicles are insured under the UT System-wide Auto Liability and Physical Damage policies.
-If your department has acquired a vehicle provide the vehicle information (make, model, VIN) to the university's fleet manager, Thomas Pinkerton (903.566.7164).
+Coverage is automatic, but if your department has recently acquired a vehicle please provide the vehicle information (make, model, VIN) to the University's Fleet Manager, Thomas Pinkerton (903.566.7164) as soon as possible so that the vehicle can be entered into the University's fleet database.
 The current Certificate of Insurance (binder) should be carried in all University vehicles.

 What about auto insurance for rental cars?

-When renting from one of the university's contracted providers, insurance coverages are automatically provided by the rental car company.
-In addition, the university's Hired/Non-Owned policy provides secondary coverage in excess of the insurance secured through the rental agreement.
-If renting from a company that is not one of the university's contracted providers, the employee should purchase the Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) offered by the rental company; this is a reimbursable expense.
+Insurance coverage is automatically provided by the rental car company when the vehicle is rented from one of the University's contracted rental car providers.
+In addition, the University's Hired/Non-Owned insurance policy provides secondary coverage in excess of the insurance secured through the rental agreement.
+If renting from a company that is not one of the University's contracted rental car providers, the employee should select the Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) offered by the rental company; this nominal expense is reimbursable.

 What if I want to drive my personal vehicle while on University business?

-UT System and the University strongly discourage the use of personal vehicles for university business because the employee's personal insurance is primary at all times.
-The UT System-wide Hired/Non-Owned policy provides coverage secondary to the employee's personal auto insurance but is only for property damage or bodily injury to third parties and does not provide any physical damage coverage for damages sustained to the employee's vehicle.
-The appropriate Dean or Vice President must approve the use of personal vehicles for University business.
+UT System and the University strongly discourage the use of personal vehicles for University business because the employee's personal insurance is primary at all times.
+The UT System-wide Hired/Non-Owned policy will provide additional coverage in excess of the employee's personal auto insurance in the event of any claim or litigation, but only after the limits of the primary policy are exceeded.
+The Hired/Non-Owned policy will only cover property damage or bodily injury to third parties, and does not provide any physical damage coverage for damages sustained to the employee's vehicle.

 Someone has donated a vehicle to my department, how will it be insured?

-A donated vehicle will be insured under the university's auto policies as described above.
-Provide the vehicle information (make, model, VIN) to the university's fleet manager, who can also assist with the title transfer.
+A donated vehicle will be insured under the University's auto policies as described above.
+Provide the vehicle information (make, model, VIN) to the University's Fleet Manager.
 All gifts, including donated vehicles, must be accepted by the Office of University Advancement in accordance with University procedures.